By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 9. Space-Saving Laundry Integration

 We also have a niche in our bathroom that is specially designed for the washing machine.
 We have also installed a small cupboard above it to store detergent and fabric softener.
-A dream for all tidiness freaks!
+A dream of all tidiness freaks!

 10. Small Wash Basins